CausAdv: A Causal-based Framework for Detecting Adversarial Examples

-While causal reasoning has been widely adopted recently into deep learning for different tasks such as explanation \cite{Narendra19,CXPlain,Debbi}, in adversarial attacks it starts to gain attention recently.
-Zhang et al. \cite{Zhang_Causal} start from the assumption that adversarial attacks represent some specific type of distribution change on natural data.
-Therefore, they proposed an adversarial distribution alignment method to eliminate the difference between adversarial distribution and natural distribution.
-Their approach relies on building a causal graph for the adversarial data generation process, which is represented through many random variables including the natural as well as the perturbed data, the causes, which are grouped into two categories (content information (C), and style information (content-independent)(S)) the label (Y), the intervention (E), which can be either soft or hard, and finally the network's parameters ($\theta$).
+While causal reasoning has been widely adopted recently into deep learning for various tasks such as explanation \cite{Narendra19,CXPlain,Debbi}, its application to adversarial robustness remains limited.
+Zhang et al. \cite{Zhang_Causal} address this issue from a causal perspective by assuming that adversarial examples result from a specific type of distributional shift in natural data.
+Therefore, they propose an adversarial distribution alignment method through building a causal graph representing the data generation process.
+The graph includes natural and perturbed inputs, causes grouped into two categories (content information (C), and style information (content-independent)(S)), the label (Y), the intervention (E), and finally the network's parameters ($\theta$).

-By applying every intervention $E$ we get a distribution, which could be either natural or adversarial, where the causal model without any intervention refers to a natural perturbation process.
-By analyzing the causal graph, it is found that spurious correlation between $Y$ and $S$ plays a crucial role in adversarial vulnerability.
-As a result, their adversarial distribution alignment method is proposed to detect such a spurious correlation as an indication for adversarial distribution compared to natural one.
-They use for representing style information a Gaussian distribution similar to previous works \cite{Gal,Kendall}.